wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The `removeEvictPointer()` and `retry()` calls at the end of the branch just serve identical purposes as those in the other branch.

+As for the former case, in which the old address to be evicted is still locked, the handler just let the evictions requests be destroyed quietly at the end of the function without causing any effect.
+The eviction entry, though, still remains as the front entry of the MSHR with all new addresses in the entry object.
+When the second request of the locked instruction is handled by `handleGetX()`, since the address is guaranteed to be locked in the cache, the instruction would never retry, never miss the cache, and hence will always succeed on the first attempt, never requiring an MSHR.
+After the `GETX` completes (which will hit an `M` state line), the method `cleanUpAfterRequest()` is called, which, in this case, will see the eviction entry, and the eviction requests will be retried again.